Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

 Whilst there are famous stories of men and women on the autism spectrum becoming prominent enterprise leaders in their own right, for the vast majority of the 700,000 autistic people in the UK, workplaces can be seen as alienating, unsupportive, abusive and unappealing, not to mention unempathetic and disengaged.

-But why, when the statistics show neurodivergence – especially autistics employees – can provide enterprises with a genuine competitive advantage?
+But why, when the statistics show neurodivergence – especially autistic employees – can provide enterprises with a genuine competitive advantage?

-- As this HBR piece indicates when it comes to hiring neurodivergent staff “the accommodations and challenges are manageable and the potential returns are great”.
+- As this HBR piece indicates, when hiring neurodivergent staff, “the accommodations and challenges are manageable, and the potential returns are great”.

-- This is because “many people with these disorders have higher-than-average abilities; research shows that some conditions, including autism and dyslexia, can bestow special skills in pattern recognition, memory, or mathematics”.
+- “Many people with these disorders have higher-than-average abilities; research shows that some conditions, including autism and dyslexia, can bestow special skills in pattern recognition, memory, or mathematics”.

 - Naturally, these skills are in incredibly high demand, especially in sectors such as finance, tech, and the wider science field.
 However, “those affected often struggle to fit the profiles sought by prospective employers”.

-- In this Business Chief report, Jose Velasco, SAP’s VP of Product Management is quoted as saying, “the war for talent only exists if we have our peripheral blinders on…take them off and you will see talent on the edges that you had never seen before”.
+- In this Business Chief report, Jose Velasco, SAP’s VP of Product Management, is quoted as saying, “The war for talent only exists if we have our peripheral blinders on…take them off and you will see the talent on the edges that you had never seen before”.

-- Further to that, and in the same report, Chevron’s Neurodiversity Programme Manager is quoted as saying, “the passion and creative minds of neurodiverse individuals enables them to think and resolve challenges differently, and that’s what every company needs”.
+- Additionally, in the same study, the manager of Chevron’s neurodiversity programme is reported as saying, “Every company needs the passion and creative minds of neurodiverse individuals to enable them to think and resolve challenges differently.”

-Plus, as numerous interviewees in the HBR and Business Chief pieces indicate, leaders and managers are learning to better accommodate autistic employees and autistic people, which, in turn, makes them better managers overall.
+Plus, as numerous interviewees in the HBR and Business Chief pieces indicate, leaders and managers are learning to accommodate better autistic employees and autistic people, making them better managers overall.

 And in the UK, autistic hiring success stories can be found everywhere as long as you know where to look – from the Royal College of Nursing to EY, Columbia Threadneedle Investments, Sky and more.